Élie-Oscar Bertrand

 Élie-Oscar Bertrand (March 3, 1894 – October 21, 1980) was a businessman and political figure in Ontario, Canada.
 Bertrand represented Prescott in the House of Commons of Canada as a Liberal member from 1929 to 1949.

 He was born in L'Orignal, Ontario in 1894, the son of Louis Bertrand.
 He married Armande Scott in 1915.
-He was a merchant at L'Original and served as clerk for the municipal council and was mayor from 1922 to 1929.
+He was a merchant at L'Orignal and served as clerk for the municipal council and was mayor from 1922 to 1929.
 Bertrand was first elected to the House of Commons in a 1929 by-election held after Louis-Mathias Auger resigned his seat.
 He held the Prescott seat until he was defeated in 1949 by Raymond Bruneau.
 Shortly afterwards, Bertrand was named to the Canadian Farm Loan Board, a predecessor to Farm Credit Canada, and served until 1960.